Skip to content

 Project Funding

 We fund selected projects that promote cross-border climate action in Europe.
-Funding of between 120,000 and 1 million euros will be awarded per project, following a Europe-wide call for project ideas that we put out every year.
-For the 2025 selection procedure, the projects provisionally selected will be asked to submit a full project proposal, probably in June 2025.
-The first projects are scheduled to start in December 2025.
+Funding of between 120,000 and 1 million euros will be awarded per project.
+Projects selected from the 9th call for project ideas have already been launched.

 Is your organisation eligible for funding?